I Stay Away

-"I Stay Away" is a song from Alice in Chains' 1994 EP Jar of Flies, and the second single from the album.
+"I Stay Away" is a song by the American rock band Alice in Chains from their third studio EP, Jar of Flies (1994).
+Columbia Records serviced the song to US radio on May 3, 1994.
 This song marked the first time the band wrote with bassist Mike Inez.
 The single reached No. 10 on Billboard's Mainstream Rock Tracks, and stayed in the chart for 26 weeks.
 "I Stay Away" was nominated for the Grammy Award for Best Hard Rock Performance in 1995.
 The song was included on the compilation albums Nothing Safe: Best of the Box (1999), Music Bank (1999), Greatest Hits (2001), and The Essential Alice in Chains (2006).

 Origin and recording

 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 That was the first time we'd written with Mike Inez, which makes this another special song.
 The whole Jar of Flies EP proved to both us and the fans what a talented and valid part of the band Mike was.
 He plays the nastiest, darkest shit but he's got the sweetest heart in the world.